-He seems to be the more noble in being fantastical: a great man,

-I'll warrant; I know by the picking on's teeth.
+He seems to be the more noble in being fantastical: a great man, I'll warrant; I know by the picking on's teeth.

-The fardel there? what's i' the fardel?
+The fardel there?
+What's i' th' fardel?
 Wherefore that box?

-Sir, there lies such secrets in this fardel and box which none must know but the king; and which he shall know within this hour, if I may come to the speech of him.
+Sir, there lies such secrets in this fardel and box which none must know but the king; and which he shall know within this hour, if I may come to th' speech of him.